 The skin shields the body from harmful microbes and dirt.
 We also wash our skin to keep it clean, but what many people don't realize is that washing with the wrong kind of soap actually compromises the skin's role in our immune system.
 Just like we have friendly bacteria growing on our inner skin, we also have friendly microbes on our outer skin.
 The overuse of chemical disinfectants and harsh cleansers alters the pH of the skin and destroys the friendly microbes living there.
 This makes a person more prone to skin infections.

 So, another practice that promotes healthy skin is to be careful what we put on our skin, starting with what we wash it with.
 Using mild natural soaps that don't disturb the pH balance of the skin or destroy the friendly microbes on the surface of the skin leads to healthy skin.
-Sunshine Concentrate is a great option here and you can scent it with a few drops of your favorite essential oils.

 Remember that the skin (and scalp) absorb what is applied to them.
 So carefully read the labels of cosmetics and other skin and hair care products.
 Avoid products that are laden with chemicals and opt for products with more natural ingredients.
 Nature's Fresh and Silver Shield Gel, applied topically to the skin after washing or bathing can really improve skin health.
 The enzymes in Nature's Fresh help regenerate skin and the patented silver in Silver Shield Gel kills harmful bacteria without disrupting friendly flora.